Freshpet Nature’s Fresh Dog Food in pouches receives the Advisor’s top rating of 5 stars.

 And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the meat content of this dog food.

-The fifth ingredient lists eggs.
+The fourth ingredient lists eggs.
 Eggs are easy to digest and have an exceptionally high biological value.

 After the natural flavors, we find pea fiber, a mixture of both soluble and insoluble dietary fiber derived from pea hulls.
 Aside from the usual benefits of fiber, this agricultural by-product provides no other nutritional value to a dog.